 4. Chelan

 Another excellent candidate in anti-cracking is Chelan cherry.
-Originated in Process city in Washington, Chelan cherries is an early-season type that can produce medium, firm-yet-juicy fruits with a mildly sweet flavor that contains around 18% sugar.
+Originated in Process city in Washington, this excellent fruit starting with the letter C is an early-season type that can produce medium, firm-yet-juicy fruits with a mildly sweet flavor that contains around 18% sugar.

 Like Bing cherries, this type carries a heart-shaped, deep mahogany red look that can turn into almost black, resulting in another name – black cherry.
-However, they are ready to pick sooner than Bing cherries for around 2 weeks.
+However, they are ready to pick around 2 weeks sooner than Bing cherries.

-Actually, they were crossed between Beaulieu and Stella cultivars by Thomas Toyama and Ed Proebsting (University of Washington) in 1971.
+Actually, this variety was crossed between Beaulieu and Stella cultivars by Thomas Toyama and Ed Proebsting (University of Washington) in 1971.
 Chelan cherry is the first sweet cherry variety developed in America’s Pacific Northwest.
-And they are cultivated in Australia and Canada too!
+You can also find it in Australia and Canada, too.

 Origin: Prosser city, Washington (1971)